3 March 2026

 The Evidence, My Experience, and the Reality of UK Maternity Care

 When people ask me what a doula does, the simplest answer I tend to give is this: we provide continuous support during pregnancy, birth and the postpartum.
-Not in a clinical sense, and not as a replacement for medical care, but as steady, one-to-one presence focused around the needs, wishes and desires of the family we're supporting.
+Not in a clinical sense, and not as a replacement for medical care, but as a steady, one-to-one presence focused around the needs, wishes and desires of the family we're supporting.

 But that answer doesn't really capture what it feels like to have a doula, or why a doula's presence can make such a meaningful difference.
 My answer around what a doula does might sound simple, but the evidence suggests it's powerful.
 And in the context of today's NHS maternity services, it's also deeply relevant.